kechavious/News-Topic-Classification-Using-Machine-Learning-and-Transformer-Based-Models/README.md

 - Spam detection
 - Information retrieval

-Traditional models rely on **sparse lexical features** (e.g., TF-IDF), while modern transformer-based models like **BERT** capture **contextual semantics**.
+Traditional models such as Naive Bayes and Logistic Regression rely on sparse lexical features (e.g., TF-IDF), while modern transformer-based models like BERT can capture contextual semantics.

-This project investigates the performance gap between these two paradigms.
+👉 This project aims to **quantitatively compare traditional models and transformer-based models** on a real-world dataset.

 ---

-## 🧠 Research Question
+## ❓ Research Question

-**How much improvement does a transformer-based model (BERT) provide over traditional TF-IDF-based classifiers for news topic classification?**
+> How much improvement does a transformer-based model (BERT) provide over traditional TF-IDF-based classifiers for news topic classification?

 ---